 FMRIB's original core grant support came from the MRC, with additional contributions from the Wolfson Foundation, Oxford Magnet Technology, Universityof Oxford, Glaxo Wellcome and EPA Cephalosporin Fund.
 We successfully renewed our core MRC grant in 2003, and also funded the physical expansion of FMRIB with financial support from: SRIF, HEFCE, Royal Society, Wolfson Foundation, EPA Cephalosphorin Fund, JREI and the Department of Clinical Neurology.
 In 2010 we secured funding from the MRC, EPSRC, Wolfson Foundation, and University of Oxford to purchase and install new 7T and 3T MRI systems.

 Funding for the original MEG facility at Oxford came from the University of Oxford and a major gift by a single donor who prefers to remain anonymous.
 A Wellcome grant contributed significantly to establishing OHBA as a centre for investigating neural dynamics in the human brain.
 The subsequent expansion of the facilities and installation of the MRI in the Centre was funded by the University of Oxford.
+OHBA receives core support from the Oxford Health Biomedical Research Centre.

 The 2018 Centre Award from the Wellcome Trust, together with generous support from the University of Oxford, allowed the Centre to upgrade and expand its pre-clinical facilities, expand and develop Centre support staff and expand into new office and meeting space.